CoinsHero/coinshero/.github/PULL_REQUEST_TEMPLATE.md

 ### Additional information for the reviewer

 \<Replace this line with an interesting fact / story you find online that could make your reviewer like you.
-Don't bother asking for a review if it's not a good one :rofl \>
+Don't bother asking for a review if it's not a good one :rofl: \>

 ### Issue
 Github issue: #number